notaryproject/notation/specs/commandline/list.md

 Flags:
   -d, --debug             debug mode
   -h, --help              help for list
-      --local-artifact    [Preview] list signatures associated with the artifact in OCI layout directory -p, --password string   password for registry operations (default to $NOTATION_PASSWORD if not specified) --plain-http        registry access via plain HTTP -u, --username string   username for registry operations (default to $NOTATION_USERNAME if not specified)
+      --oci-layout        [Preview] whether the artifact is OCI image layout -p, --password string   password for registry operations (default to $NOTATION_PASSWORD if not specified) --plain-http        registry access via plain HTTP -u, --username string   username for registry operations (default to $NOTATION_USERNAME if not specified)